MarcelKueck/murph-concept/project-knowledge-base.md

 - **Week 4 Review:** Scheduled for Day 20 - MILESTONE 4 in progress 🟠
 - **Final Review:** Scheduled for Day 25

-## Known Issues and Next Steps
+## Next Steps

-### Medical Student Experience Issues

-1. **UI Layout Issues:**
-   - Available consultations cards: accept button is off the border

-2. **Button State Issues:**
-   - When clicking accept or cancel button on a consultation card, the buttons of all other cards also show "accepting" state

-3. **Navigation Issues:**
-   - Update/Manage availability buttons work but trigger Next.js error messages
-   - Update Profile button results in 404 not found
-   - Update Expertise button results in 404 not found
-   - Clicking on assigned consultations cards triggers "maximum update depth exceeded" errors
-   - Clicking on "Review Requests" or "View All" buttons causes infinite reload

-### Next Steps

-1. Fix UI layout issues in consultation cards
-2. Implement proper state isolation between multiple consultation cards
-3. Create placeholder pages for missing routes (profile, expertise)
-4. Fix navigation issues in consultation detail views
-5. Complete remaining medical student interfaces
+The immediate focus is on completing Task 4.3 (Communication Interfaces):

+1. Implement video call interface for consultations
+2. Create audio call interface with appropriate controls
+3. Develop asynchronous messaging interface
+4. Connect all communication interfaces to the consultation workflow
-6. Finalize communication interfaces
+5. Test all communication interfaces with mock data

+After completing the communication interfaces, the focus will shift to:

-7. Prepare for deployment and testing
+1. Prepare for deployment to Vercel
+2. Implement feedback collection mechanism
+3. Conduct comprehensive testing across devices and browsers
+4. Create documentation for stakeholder demonstrations
+5. Prepare for the final review meeting

-## File Dependencies for Bug Fixing
+## File Dependencies for Task 4.3

-Key files needed to fix the current issues:
+Key files needed for the communication interfaces implementation:

-1. `hooks/useMedicalStudentConsultations.ts` - Root cause of many navigation issues
+1. `components/ui/communication/VideoCallContainer.tsx` - For video call interface
-2. `components/medical-student/consultations/ConsultationRequestCard.tsx` - For fixing button layout and state issues
+2. `components/ui/communication/AudioCallContainer.tsx` - For audio call interface
-3. `components/medical-student/consultations/AssignedConsultationCard.tsx` - For fixing navigation issues
+3. `components/ui/communication/ChatContainer.tsx` - For text chat interface
-4. `app/[locale]/medical-student/profile/page.tsx` - Need to create this file
+4. `components/ui/communication/AsyncMessageContainer.tsx` - For asynchronous messaging
-5. `app/[locale]/medical-student/profile/expertise/page.tsx` - Need to create this file
+5. `components/medical-student/consultations/MedicalStudentChatContainer.tsx` - For connecting communication to consultations
-6. `app/[locale]/medical-student/consultations/[id]/page.tsx` - For fixing detail view navigation
+6. `app/[locale]/medical-student/consultations/[id]/page.tsx` - For integrating communication interfaces into consultation detail page